 Getting to Island House Hotel Orange Beach

 If you are visiting Orange Beach from beyond a day’s drive, you have a couple options for flying into the region.
-As you can see on the above map, Jack Edwards National Airport is not far.
-Unfortunately, no commercial flights pass through that airport.
-So, unless you have a private plane or take a charter flight, your options are Mobile Regional Airport (MOB) about 72 miles away or Pensacola International Airport, about 30 miles away.
+For commercial flights, your options are to fly into Mobile Regional Airport (MOB), about 72 miles away, or Pensacola International Airport, about 30 miles away.

 I think having a rental car is the easiest way to get around Orange Beach and Gulf Shores.
 However, there are airport shuttles, and you could try to rely on Uber and local cabs to get around.